oguzkaganeren/dell7559-Manjaro-KDE/README.md

 MaxFPS=60
 RefreshRate=60
 ```
 Save it and reboot.
+Open firefox and
+>  about:config
+then search > layers.acceleration.force-enabled
+it should be true.
 Done.
 ### If you want to edit your host file
 ```
 sudo gedit /etc/hosts